open-telemetry/opentelemetry-specification/specification/collector/README.md

 ## OpenTelemetry Collector Distribution

 An OpenTelemetry Collector Distribution (Distro) is a compiled instance of an OpenTelemetry Collector with a specific set of components and features.
+A Distribution _SHOULD_ provide users with tools and/or documentation for adding their own components to the Distribution.